 To ensure you can reliably connect to the Data API, note the following:

-- HERE Open Location Platform REST APIs conform to HTTP 1.1 standards.
+- HERE platform REST APIs conform to HTTP 1.1 standards.

-- Connections to the HERE Open Location Platform require TLS 1.2 or later.
+- Connections to the HERE platform require TLS 1.2 or later.
 Do not use SSL.

 - Expect HTTP redirections.
-HERE Open Location Platform uses standard HTTP 1.1 redirection status codes which you can use to handle redirects in your application.
+HERE platform uses standard HTTP 1.1 redirection status codes, which you can use to handle redirects in your application.

 To use the REST API, you need to have a